marioshamhon/Tic-Tac-Toe/README.md

     <li>When the game is first launched the host goes first then the client.</li>
     <li>A timer starts with 30 seconds and counts down the person whose turn it is has 30 seconds to make a move</li>
     <li>After 30 seconds the player's turn is up and the turn changes to the other player</li>
-    <li>After a win or a tie game the game over panel will appear showing who won, who lost or tie and give you option to play again</li>
+    <li>After a win or a tie game the game over panel will appear showing who won, who lost or tie and give you option to play again<li>
     <li>When the play again button is clicked:
         <ul>
             <li>If the host won the game the client starts first in the next game</li>